-Leicester keeper Schmeichel set for Nice move
+Goalkeeper Schmeichel leaves Leicester for Nice

-Kasper Schmeichel: Leicester City goalkeeper set for Nice move
+Kasper Schmeichel: Leicester City goalkeeper moves to Nice

 Last updated on .From the section Football

-Leicester City captain Kasper Schmeichel is set to sign for Ligue 1 side Nice after undergoing a medical this week.
+Leicester City captain Kasper Schmeichel has left the club after 11 years and joined Ligue 1 side Nice.

-The goalkeeper, 35, has been at the Foxes since 2011, winning the Premier League, FA Cup and Community Shield.
+The goalkeeper, 35, made 479 appearances for the Foxes after signing from Leeds, winning the Premier League, FA Cup and Community Shield.

 Schmeichel was also part of the side that won the Championship in 2013-14.